MCT-master/MCT4024-MCT4025/Workshop9/README.md

   - **It's important** that you have the 32-bit version of Pure Data vanilla.
   - Download the [mrpeach](https://github.com/pd-externals/mrpeach) library
 - [Wireshark](https://www.wireshark.org/download.html)

-# Workshop

-In the workshop, we will explore 3 example systems.
-The examples show how we can start building complex OSC audio communication systems that use timetags to mitigate latency and achieve higher precision.
-The repo has 3 examples, each consisting of PD and Python files.
-In class, we will go through each example and do some activities together.

 ## Example 1 - Simple p2p Connection